zavandr/pi-simple/README.md

 # Finite simple groups with narrow prime spectrum
-[GAP](https://www.gap-system.org/) code which enables finding all finite nonabelian simple groups with prescibed set of prime divisors of the order (i.e. the *prime spectrum*).
+[GAP](https://www.gap-system.org/) code which enables finding all finite nonabelian simple groups
+with prescibed set of prime divisors of the order (i.e. the *prime spectrum*).

-This code accompanies the paper
+The code accompanies the paper

 *Simple groups with narrow prime spectrum: Extended list*,
 submitted